 Maintenance on the perimeter ditch needs to be performed on regular intervals for the ditch to function as designed.
 Without proper maintenance, the ditch may become blocked with fallen trees, overgrown with vegetation, or fill in with sediment and organic material from the contributing watershed.
 These problems can reduce the hydraulic conveyance capacity of the ditch, which could result in flooding.
 Maintenance of the ditch may include clearing trees, cutting brush, mulching, trimming grass, and ditch bottom excavation.
 Typical maintenance might be performed using a small excavator, a skid steer utilizing brush cutter, forestry mulcher, and tree shear attachments.
 Table 10 breaks down the expected cost to perform typical maintenance within the perimeter ditch.
+Please note that the costs listed in Table 10 do not include any direct or indirect costs associated with acquisition of the easements required to access the perimeter ditch.
+The easement acquisition costs include but are not limited to legal fees, professional survey, and compensation of land owners.

 Adequate access to the perimeter ditch is required to perform maintenance.
 Access to multiple segments of the ditch are obstructed due to both physical and legal limitations.
-The physical limitations include rocky terrain, steep grades, or narrow passages, while the legal limitations due to the absence of proper easements.
+The physical limitations include rocky terrain, steep grades, or narrow passages, while the legal limitations are due to the absence of proper easements.
 The City is working to acquire the easements required to maintain sections of the ditch that are currently only accessible by private land owners.